github/opensource.guide/activities/citable-code/index.md

 ## Create a new release

-By default, Zenodo takes an archive of your GitHub repository each time you create a new [Release](https://help.github.com/articles/about-releases) so let's go ahead and create one to test things out.

-Head back to the main repository view and click on the **releases** header item.
+By default, Zenodo takes an archive of your GitHub repository each time you create a new [Release](https://help.github.com/articles/about-releases).
+To test this out, head back to the main repository view and click on the **releases** header item.

 ![repo](repo-view.png)

-Unless you've created releases for this repository before then you will be asked to **Create a new release**.
+Unless you've created releases for this repository before you will be asked to **Create a new release**.
 Go ahead and click this button and fill in the new release form.

 ![create-release](create-release.png)